doctorray117/minecraft-ondemand/README.md

 ## Cost Breakdown
 - Link to [AWS Estimate] assuming 20 hours a month usage.
 - tl;dr : $0.50 per month for DNS zones, $0.0149 (one point five cents) per hour for Fargate Spot or $0.049 (four point nine cents) per hour for regular Fargate.
 All other costs negligible, a couple of pennies per month at most.
+- tl;dr;tl;dt : $1.50 / month for 20 hours of play.

 # Installation and Setup
 One day, this could be a Cloud Deployment Kit script.
 Until then, these steps are required.

 ## Region Selection
-While it doesn't matter which region you decide to run your server in, Route53 will only ship its logs to us-east-1, which in turns means that the lambda function also has to be in us-east-1.
+While it doesn't matter which region you decide to run your server in, **Route53 will only ship its logs to us-east-1**, which in turns means that the lambda function also has to be in us-east-1.
 This lambda function can fire off the server in another region without issue, as long as the destination region is specified within the lambda function code.
 For the purposes of this documentation, I'm using us-west-2 to run my server.

 ## VPC
 A VPC with Subnets must exist in order for Fargate tasks to launch and for EFS shares to be mounted.
 A subnet should exist in each availability zone so that Fargate (and Fargate Spot, if used) can properly launch the tasks in an AZ with plenty of capacity.
 A security group for our task is required but is easiest configured when setting up the Task Definition below.